-c.
-What steps are you taking to reduce any unmet need or to ensure student participation?

-Increased Effort to Support Student Orientation Participation:
+b.
+What percentage of the target population does this represent?
+(Edgar)c.
+What steps are you taking to reduce any unmet need or to ensure student participation?Increased Effort to Support Student Registration:

-The increased effort to support student registration mentioned in the Orientation section of this plan also supports reducing any unmet need in Assessment.
+The increased effort to support student registration mentioned in the Orientation sectional also supports reducing any unmet need in Assessment.
 We added a part-time Office Assistant II and a full-time Retention Specialist to increase the follow-up in new student orientation attendance, and follow-up with students to complete class registration.
-The Retention Specialist was hired during the end of Fall 2014 and began efforts to increase registration for all incoming students.
+The Retention Specialist was hired during the end of Fall 2014 and began efforts in increase registration for all incoming students.
 For Fall 2014 to Fall 2015, the efforts increased registration by 14.5%.
 The goal for Spring 2015 is to increase registration for Spring 2015 to Spring 2016 by 10%.

 3. Give a brief and specific overview of the assessment process.
-Include a description of the test preparation that is available.
+Include a description of the test preparation that is available.Target Audience:

-Target Audience:

 Assessment and Placement services are provided prior to the start of the summer/fall and spring semesters.
-The target audience is all of our new student applicants that have indicated that their educational goal is to earn a certificate, associate's degree and/or transfer to a 4-year university/college (non-exempt).
+The target audience is all of our new student applicants that have indicated that their educational goal is to earn a certificate, associate's degree and/or transfer to a 4-year university/college (non-exempt), as well as, returning and continuing students.